dmarcotte/idea-handlebars/readme.md

 * Support for Handlebars templates embedded in script tags in html files

 ## Compatibility
-* This branch contains the IDEA 10.5 compatible version of this plugin
+* This branch contains the IDEA 10.5 compatible version of this plugin.
+See master branch for Intellij IDEA 11.

-## Feedback
-* Please feel free to call out bugs and feaure requests in the issue tracker
-* Also, pull requests are absolutely welcome

-## Special thanks
-* Extra special thanks to the [intellij-latte](https://github.com/juzna/intellij-latte project) project (for having a clean code-base to learn from, and taking the time to make posts like [this gem](http://devnet.jetbrains.net/message/5450284?tstart=0)
-* Yehuda Katz for creating and maintaining [Handlebars](http://handlebarsjs.com/)
-* And, of course, thanks to the Intellij team for making such a great extensible IDE